- Migrants' use of the private rented sector

 - Check who else is living with the tenant: are there any children, or any adults who are not disqualified.
 If so, the only option for the landlord is to use the court eviction procedure.

-- If the landlord is using the no notice procedure and there are no ‘qualified’ occupants or children in the household, check the notice is in the prescribed form and includes the notification from the Home Office.
+- If the landlord is using the no notice procedure and there are no ‘qualified’ occupants or children in the household, check the notice is in the prescribed form, includes the notification from the Home Office and that all occupants are correctly identified in the notification.

-- If the notice is not in the prescribed form or has no notification attached, this is probably an illegal eviction attempt and should be treated as such.
+- If the tenancy is an assured or assured shorthold tenancy, and the notice is not in the prescribed form or has no notification attached, this is probably an illegal eviction attempt and should be treated as such.
 Help can be sought from the local authority.

 - Are the facts in the Home Office notification correct?
 If not then the occupant can tell the Home Office this and ask for the notification to be withdrawn.
 If the Home Office fail to respond the applicant needs urgent legal advice to start judicial review proceedings since there appears to be no other remedy.
-This would presumably be against the Home Office with the landlord named as an interested party or vice versa, in each case with an injunction to stop the eviction sought.
+The judicial review claim would be brought against the Home Office, no later than three months from the date of the notification.
+If the landlord were intent on eviction in any event, then urgent legal advice should be sought as to whether an injunction could be obtained against the landlord.

 - If there are other tenants/licensees who are not disqualified then consider whether they can take over the tenancy agreement.
 If so, explain this to the landlord and negotiate it, since this will avoid court costs for all parties

-- If the landlord refuses to transfer the tenancy agreement then arrange for court representation or help to argue for this in the proceedings.
+- If the landlord refuses to transfer the tenancy agreement and issues proceedings relying on Ground 7B, then arrange for court representation or help to argue for the tenancy to be transferred by the court.

 - If the landlord is using the court eviction process but the tenant says that the notification from the Home Office is wrong (and has not been put right), then name the Home Office as an interested party in the county court eviction proceedings and present the evidence as to why the notification is wrong there.